 Experts at the gallery compared the drawing of the hidden head with another of Leonardo's paintings.
 The figure of St Philip in Leonardo's famous 'Last Supper' in Milan also has a hand across his breast.

 The figure faces the other way, and is about twice the size of the National Gallery underdrawing.
 However, if reduced in size and reversed, the head in Composition A fits over it with extraordinary precision.
+This suggests that Leonardo must have used the same drawing as a basis for Composition A and Saint Philip, and that he must have had a method of scaling his drawings up and down.

 Who did the original drawings?